Seed Sources: We Grow Our Own Seed Without Any Chemicals

 so from 2021 you will start to see seed that we have grown ourselves labelled as Organic.

 Seed from Others:

-Again, we have labelled these seed sources, so you can decide if you trust our views on this.
+We have labelled these seed sources, so you can decide if you

 Other seed we buy in from commercial seed growers.
-If we have to buy in seed, whenever possible
+Whenever possible we get certified organic seed.

-The heart symbol shows seed grown by us personally, or by a grower working for us.
-We are not certified organic, but this seed has been grown without any chemicals whatsoever, and with great care for the environment..
+The heart shows seed grown by us, or by a grower working for us.
+This seed is not certified organic, but has been grown without any chemicals, and with care for the environment.